DelphiWorlds/Codex/README.md

 [image]

 Select the frameworks you wish to add the SDK, and the Delphi SDK Manager will be shown with the frameworks added.
 Click `Update Local File Cache`, then click `Save` to complete the frameworks addition.

-#### Sign Libraries

-Allows you to code sign 3rd party (or your own) libraries that need to be deployed with your iOS or macOS app.
-Select the libraries to be signed, blah blah etc.!!!!!!!!

 #### Show Deployed App